ANFALATAWI/QuestionOrNot/README.md

 Text classification is the process that involoves taking a piece of text and categorizing it into predefined categories.
 In this project, a text classification model is implemented using Support Vector Machine (SVM) in order classify a sentence into either a question or not a question.

 ## Methodology
-The methodology of this project involved five steps, collecting the data, pre-processed it, extracting its features, then fed it to SVM model.
+The methodology of this project involved five steps, collecting the data, pre-processing it, extracting its features, then fed it to SVM model.
 Finally, reporting the evaluation of this model.

 ![Methodology of developing question classifier](https://github.com/ANFALATAWI/QuestionOrNot.git)